Back to Mine: Pet Shop Boys

-Overview
+Background and compilation

 The band's only condition for undertaking the project was that each member would be allotted his own disc — a first for the series.
 Each disc, consequently, reflects the most opposite extremes of members Chris Lowe and Neil Tennant's musical preferences.
 Tennant has suggested that the two discs, in combination, comprise the "Pet Shop Boys sound".

 While most other installments of the series focused on various aspects of downtempo and chillout, Lowe's disc is oriented around upbeat disco music.
 Tennant's disc, meanwhile, with classical and ambient music included, is more aligned with the series' overall style (though the inclusion of classical compositions is also relatively novel for the series).

-The album cover is by the band's traditional designer Mark Farrow, differentiating it from the series' usual appearance.

-Context

-Both discs include a song by Dusty Springfield, in tribute to the singer's considerable link to the band's history; as fans of Springfield's work, Tennant and Lowe went on to collaborate with her in several projects in the late 1980s and early 1990s.
+Both discs include a song by Dusty Springfield, in tribute to the singer's considerable link to the band's history; as fans of Springfield's work, Tennant and Lowe collaborated with her on several projects in the late 1980s and early 1990s.

 "Passion", produced by the band's first producer Bobby Orlando, is cited by Lowe as one of the key reasons for the existence of the band, as the duo's appreciation for that and other Orlando productions led to Tennant's meeting with Orlando in New York.

 Lobe and Dettinger would later produce remixes for the limited edition of the band's 2006 album, Fundamental.

-Reception
+Artwork

+The album cover is by the band's traditional designer Mark Farrow, differentiating it from the series' usual appearance.
+Gary Stillwell created the cover art by tracing and simplifying an existing photograph of Lowe and Tennant using Adobe Illustrator.
+Lowe's clothes and hair were rendered in bright colours in contrast to Tennant's muted look.
+The key in Tennant's hand was added to give the impression that the listener had been invited "back to mine" by the duo and would be let in the door.

+Critical reception

-AllMusic reviewer John Bush rated the compilation album four and a half out of five stars.
+AllMusic reviewer Andy Kellman rated the compilation album four out of five stars, calling it "one of the better volumes in the Back to Mine series.
+The approaches to their respective sets couldn't be more different, yet both prove to be mostly effective".